The Beauty of Budgeting

 Many of us are near-sighted about money.

-A budget gives us control over where our money is going.
+A budget gives us control over where our money goes.

 It lets us pay for our day-to-day expenses, and helps us prepare for quarterly or once-a-year expenses too.
 It also lets us plan for those unplanned expenses, like an emergency room visit or refrigerator repair.
 And it lets us have fun without resorting to a credit card.

 The beauty of a budget is that it helps us pay attention and become intentional about how we use our resources.
-A budget lets us make sure that every dollar we earn has a purpose, that we are meeting our needs and using our earnings to satisfy our deepest priorities.
+A budget lets us make sure that every dollar we earn has a purpose, and that we're meeting our needs and using our earnings to satisfy our deepest priorities.

 My budget isn't going to look like yours, and your budget isn't going to look exactly like anyone else's.
 We can tailor our budgets to meet our specific requirements.